Valens: Persian War: 373

-As mentioned before, among Valens' reasons for contracting a hasty and not entirely favorable peace in 369 was the deteriorating state of affairs in the East.
+As mentioned before, among Valens' reasons for contracting a hasty and not entirely favourable peace in 369 was the deteriorating state of affairs in the East.
 Jovian had surrendered Rome's much disputed claim to control over Armenia in 363, and Shapur II was eager to make good on this new opportunity.
 The Persian emperor began enticing Armenian lords over to his camp and eventually forced the defection of the Arsacid Armenian king, Arshak II (Arsaces II), whom he quickly arrested and incarcerated.
 The Armenian nobility responded by asking Valens to return Arshak's son, Pap.
 Valens agreed and sent Pap back to Armenia, but as these events took place during the war with the Goths he could not support him militarily.

 In response to the return of Pap, Shapur personally led an invasion force to seize control of Armenia.
 Pap and his followers took refuge in the mountains while Artaxata, the Armenian capital, and the city of Artogerassa along with several strongholds and castles were destroyed.
 Shapur sent a second invasion force to Caucasian Iberia to drive out the pro-Roman king Sauromaces II, and put his own appointee, Sauromaces's uncle Aspacures II, on the throne.

 In the summer following his Gothic settlement, Valens sent his magister peditum (Master of Foot) Arinthaeus to support Pap.
-The following spring twelve legions were sent under Terentius to regain Iberia and to garrison Armenia near Mount Npat.
+The following spring, twelve legions were sent under Terentius to regain Iberia and to garrison Armenia near Mount Npat.
 When Shapur counterattacked into Armenia in 371, his forces were bested by Valens' generals Traianus and Vadomarius and the Armenian sparapet (general) Mushegh Mamikonian at Bagavan and Gandzak.
-Valens had overstepped the 363 treaty and then successfully defended his transgression.
+Valens had overstepped the 363 treaty and then successfully defended its transgression.
 A truce settled after the 371 victory held as a quasi-peace for the next five years while Shapur was forced to deal with a Kushan invasion on his eastern frontier.